 HighKey shares customer reviews and media logos to validate its claims that its cookies are delicious.
 (Source: HighKey)

 Successful landing pages use social proof to build trust and convert visitors.
-A 2023 report by Brightlocal found that 69% of consumers would be happy to use a business with positive reviews, and Bigcommerce found that reviews generate 62% more revenue per customer.
+BrightLocal's 2026 Local Consumer Review Survey found that 85% of consumers are more likely to use a business after reading positive reviews, and 93% say they've made a purchase after reading reviews.

 The following types of social proof can boost your landing page conversion rates: